 What about a sensor cleaning at my local camera shop?

-Some local camera shops offer a choice between a local cleaning or shipping it the manufacturer.
+Some local camera shops offer a choice between a local cleaning or shipping it to the manufacturer.
 Although one can do the same from home, the local shop is responsible for any damage or loss.
 As for my experience with the local camera shops, the results were sporadic.
 On one occasion, I had to return the camera due to large amounts of streaking, fibers, and dust spots; though, they did the rework at no charge.
 Unfortunately, the rework still left several streaks on the sensor.
 In my experience, a local shop may get the job done; however, one can expect to pay more for about the same results.
 In any case, if you have no desire to attempt a cleaning, your local camera shop may present the best option.
 Most importantly, don’t forget that while your precious image capturing apparatus is away at the shop, you’re not out capturing grand vistas.

 How fragile is my camera sensor?